Guide

 • Multibuys – like buy one, get one free – could help bring your costs down, but consider if you will use these before their expiry date.
 These can be helpful for making non-perishable items, such as cleaning supplies more affordable.
 For food, you might consider splitting a multibuy with friends to avoid wasting the products.

-Accessing free food on campus
+Accessing free items on campus

 Guide category Student support